 Next Steps: Estate Planning Documents and Reviewing Your Estate Plan

 I recommend to learn more regarding estate planning documents and how to review your estate plan.
 These documents are essential to identifying and carrying out your wishes and should be reviewed on a regular basis.

 Forbes: Avoiding 7 Deadly Estate Planning Mistakes

 Still have questions in determining how you should develop your estate plan?
-Meet with a fee-only financial planner to focus on your estate planning in Austin, TX or online.
+Meet with a fee-only financial planner to focus on your estate planning in Los Angeles or online.